LoreSanto/PopUpBlocker/README.md

 ## Author

-Created with care by Lorenzo Feel free to fork, improve, or contribute!
+Created with care by LoreSanto Feel free to fork, improve, or contribute!